Famous blue logos: Companies with blue logos

 American Express Logo

-A global company such as American Express seeks to establish itself in the hearts and minds of customers from all corners of the world.
-Central to this ambition is the logo, which is a beacon of reliability and competence.
+A global company such as American Express seeks to establish itself in the hearts and minds of customers worldwide.
+Central to this ambition is the logo, a beacon of reliability and competence.
 The decision to use blue as the emblem was strategically sound and signified the company’s sincere commitment to authenticity in reaching out to a wide range of customers.

-The versatile color blue brings to mind boundless oceans and vast skies.
-This association points to the brand’s broad influence and ubiquity across geographies.
-Blue is not just a color; it carries the promise of calm, consistency, and unwavering reliability – qualities essential for organizations operating in areas where trust is paramount.
+The versatile color blue conjures images of boundless oceans and vast skies, highlighting the brand’s broad influence and ubiquity across geographies.
+Blue is not just a color; it promises calm, consistency, and unwavering reliability—qualities essential for organizations operating in areas where trust is paramount.

 The symbolism of the color blue offers a dual benefit.
 First, it serves as a visual reference to the scale of the brand’s operations and its commitment to genuine service.
 Second, it reinforces the desired emotions and perception of the audience: calmness, confidence, and reliability.

-For the American Express brand, every element of its representation, from the logo to the color scheme, plays an important role.
-By using the color blue, the brand conveys its global essence and the promise of reliable service to its diverse and expansive customer base.
+Every element of the American Express brand’s representation, from the logo to the color scheme, plays an important role.
+Using blue, the brand conveys its global essence and the promise of reliable service to its diverse and expansive customer base.

 BMW